 There are two ways to contact your course instructor.
 One is via Canvas Inbox and one is locating the instructor’s contact in the People section on North Seattle College website.

-It is available for student to access on the Monday prior to the quarter begins.
-For example: If fall quarter starts on Monday, 9/24; then, Canvas account for individuals to log in is the Monday, 9/17.
+It is available for new student to access two (2) weeks prior to the quarter begins.
+For example: If fall quarter starts on Monday, 9/24; then, Canvas account for individuals to log in is the Monday, 9/10.